Bio-IT EMBL chat

 The most common way to access the chat is through a browser (such as Firefox, Chrome, Safari, …)

-but native applications also exist for Android, iOS and all major operative systems.
+but native applications also exist for Android, iOS and all major operating systems.

-As we are hosting the free open-source community edition of Mattermost, also known as Enterprise E0, push notifications on mobile apps can currently not be enabled.
+As we are hosting the free open-source community edition of Mattermost, also known as Enterprise E0, push notifications on mobile apps are currently not available.

 How do I invite collaborators?